semgrep/semgrep-docs/docs/contributing/contributing-rules.md

   </tr>
   <tr>
    <td>References</td>
-   <td>Any additional information that gives more context to the user.</td>
+   <td>Any additional information that gives more context to the user of the rule.
+This helps to specify rule packs in Semgrep Registry.</td>
    <td><code>references:
       - react</code></td>
   </tr>